Algebra and Hilbert space structures induced by quantum probes: Conclusion

-We have specified the structures of the Hilbert space and the Lie algebra that are induced when active controls are possible only in a small subspace of a quantum system.
+We have revealed the structures of the Hilbert space and the Lie algebra from only a few very simple assumptions, in the context of indirect quantum control.
 The restrictedness of our artificial operations imposes constraints on what can be controlled in the large entire system.
 An interesting finding includes that there is a clear distinction depending on the dimension of the directly accessible subsystem $S$ (Theorems 2 and 3).
-While $E$, which only interacts with $S$ through the drift hamiltonian $h_0$, is virtually a direct sum of fully controllable subspaces, not all operations are necessarily possible when dim$\mathcal{H}_S=2$.
+While $E$, which only interacts with $S$ through the drift Hamiltonian $h_0$, is virtually a direct sum of fully controllable subspaces, not all operations are necessarily possible when dim$\mathcal{H}_S=2$.

-There has been a work \cite{AAR15,AR12} in a similar direction, which analyses the 'controllability' issue depending on dim$\mathcal{H}_S$.
-Though there are a bit of differences in what is meant by some terms, e.g. controllability, our analysis can be used to prove their results as well; details are given in the supplementary material.
+There have been studies \cite{AAR15,AR12} in a similar direction, which have analyzed the 'controllability' issue depending on dim$\mathcal{H}_S$.
+Though there are differences in meaning of some terms, e.g. controllability, our analysis can be used to prove their results as well; the details are given in the supplementary material.

 The present analysis can be applied to the study of physical situations where we wish to control a large quantum system with minimal access.
-Such scenarios have been discussed under the motivation to suppress unnecessary interactions between the quantum system and its environment.
-As briefly mentioned after Theorem \ref{th:str_rel}, the control problems were addressed in \cite{BMM10} for a one-dimensional XX spin chain through a direct control of two end spins.
-Also, closely related is the problem of quantum system identification under a limited access, which has been discussed intensively in the last decade \cite{BMN09,FPK09,BM09,BMN11,KY14}.
-From the system identification perspective, in which the main task is to identify the drift hamiltonian $h_0$, what we have clarified in this paper can be understood as the very fundamental structure of what we may be able to identify through $S$, regardless of the physical system.
+Such scenarios have been discussed under the motivation of suppressing unnecessary interactions between the quantum system and its environment.
+As briefly mentioned after Theorem \ref{th:str_rel}, control problems have been addressed in \cite{BMM10} for a one-dimensional XX spin chain through direct control of two end spins.
+Also, closely related is the problem of quantum system identification under limited access, which has been discussed intensively in the last decade \cite{BMN09,FPK09,BM09,BMN11,KY14}.
+From the system identification perspective, in which the main task is to identify the drift Hamiltonian $h_0$, what we have clarified in this paper can be understood as the very fundamental structure of what we may be able to identify through $S$, regardless of the physical system.